 All this is spectacularly quote-worthy, and Lagerfeld knows it.
 There’s a reason he dresses like an unholy combo of cowpoke, Teutonic Thomas Jefferson and Spanish fan dancer.
 There’s a reason he’s still relevant at his cryogenic age of 147.
 The man’s a master media manipulator.
 Of course he clothed punk-rock porker Beth Ditto, despite his hatred of the non-skeletal: She herself fascinates the media and is a hugely magnetic personality, and he wanted some of that sugar by association.
 Thankfully, she herself seems to understand her place in cyclic, disposable high fashion: She told the New York Times that he made fat-phobic comments to her, though he also called her “an extreme beauty.”
 Ditto knows she’s merely a pet, a token, but apparently has the perspective to get what she wants out of the relationship.
 “What if, come tomorrow, he hates me?” she told Scotland on Sunday.
 “Well, I don’t really care because he’s not my friend.
 It’s not like a break-up.
 He’s just a person who makes dresses for me sometimes…I wouldn’t say he’s a really cool person but he’s a really cool artist.
 I appreciate a lot of art by really shitty people.
 And I’m not so weak to think that this is going to last or they’re going to love me forever.”
 So, yay for mutual using.
 And yes, I’m depressing myself.

-But back to Crystal n Karl, Karl n Crystal.
+So, uh, back to Crystal n Karl, Karl n Crystal.
 I’m delighted that Crystal’s career is booming.
 But what does it signify?
 I don’t believe Beth Ditto’s fascination for the fashion crowd will lead to a greater tolerance of anyone larger than a size 12 (OK, maybe a 14, since Ashley Graham is so spectacularly hot).
 Actual cellulite and rolls of chub still gross these people out beyond all measure.
 But perhaps Crystal’s success will presage an increased use of size 4-10 models.
 As I said, fashion goes in cycles (you know, a Hegelian dialectic set on endless repeat) and I’m not really sure we can get any thinner in this cycle, unless we start animating mostly-decomposed skeletal zombies and sending them down runways.
 (And you KNOW some designer has a call in to David Cronenberg about this.)
 So yay, slightly bigger girls on runways and in mags.
 Tepid yay.

 But I think Andre Leon Talley really has it right when he says what Crystal’s success really presages is “the return of personality models encouraged to be themselves instead of robotic look-alikes.”
 Crystal is really distinctive — not just because she’s not a size 0, but because she’s got those brows, that hair, that intelligence, that stare.
 She knows how to “work her angles,” as the nutty fashion people say.
 At Sassy I sat in on shoots with teenage models and saw how hard the photographer had to work to get them to move well and present different poses and options; watching Crystal at work is a whole other animal.
 She can do anything, and she only looks like herself, even as she can convey a zillion moods, from fierce to twinkly-Glamour-accessible to super-romantic.
 It’s been a very long time — the late 80s and early 90s, in fact — since there’s been a real crew of supermodels with truly distinct faces and serious abilities to Work It.
 As a very casual fashion-watcher, I hope Andre is right and we’re in for more Gloria Swanson-channeling (“I am big!
 It’s the pictures that got small!”) models.